Athamanta crithmoides Lapeyr.

 ].
 No further details are given, but some caution is suggested because of a report of slight toxicity.

 She Chuang Zi has been used for thousands of years in Chinese herbal medicine.
-It is mainly used externally as a lotion, powder or ointment for skin conditions such as eczema, ringworm and scabies[
+It is mainly used externally as a lotion, powder or ointment for treating skin conditions such as eczema, ringworm and scabies, and is also used to alleviate pain and inflammation, improve sexual potency, and to improve bone strength[

 The seed is antipruritic, aphrodisiac, antirheumatic, astringent, carminative, discutient, sedative, vermifuge and vulnerary[